Estimated reading time: 11 minutes

 - Never give up on your dreams

-You create what you want to believe therefore it can either set you back or motivate you.
+You create what you want to believe, which can either set you back or motivate you.

-Be grateful for what you have and if you want more, well you know what you need to do…
+Be grateful for what you have, and if you want more, you know what you need to do…

 Maybe that one thing may be your smile.